-Students who are enrolled in a postsecondary Workforce Development certificate program shall complete the TABE (Test of Adult Basic Education) within the first six weeks after admission into the program.
+As per rule 6A-10.040, students enrolled in a postsecondary program offered for career education credit of 450 hours or more shall complete an entry-level basic skills examination within the first six (6) weeks after admission into the program.
 However, a student is exempt from taking the TABE if any of the following criteria are met: 1.
 The student possesses an earned AA, AS, or higher degree.
 2. The student has a minimum passing score on a standardized test provided the test scores are not over two years old.
 3. The student has successfully completed college level English and mathematics courses.
 4. The student has completed preparatory courses with a "C" grade or higher.
 5. The student entered 9th grade in a Florida public school in 2003-04, or any year thereafter, and earned a standard high school diploma.
 6. The student is serving as an active duty member of the U.S. Armed Services.
 7. Students with disabilities as defined in Section 1007.264 may be exempt also.
 No student will be awarded a Workforce Development certificate until the student achieves the minimum level of basic skills required for that program by the Department of Education.